How to Help Your Child Overcome Dental Anxiety

 G. Practice relaxation

-Also, try to encourage your child to practice relaxation, as it can help them calm down their nervous system.
+Also, try to encourage your child to practise relaxation, as it can help calm their nervous system.
 A calm nervous system allows your child to overcome dental anxiety.

 During the visit